 How long it must be until the person's return is going to depend on the reason for the removal.
 Also, under one of the grounds of "inadmissibility" found in the immigration laws, anyone age 18 or over who stays unlawfully in the U.S. for 180 days or more and then leaves is barred from returning for three years; and those who stay unlawfully for a year or more are not permitted to return for ten years.

-This usually means the first step to getting your spouse back into the United States after deportation is to determine whether your spouse is theoretically eligible for U.S. entry (perhaps based on marriage to you, if you are a U.S. citizen or permanent resident); and if so, whether he or she is eligible for a waiver of the various bars to re-entry that might apply.
+The first step to getting your spouse back into the United States after deportation is to determine whether they are theoretically eligible for U.S. entry; again, perhaps based on marriage to you, assuming you are a U.S. citizen or permanent resident; and if so, whether they are eligible for a waiver of the various bars to re-entry that might apply.